The "Power" of Power Walking - Burn Calories, Get Real Exercise

 - Practice warm up, walk, cool down, stretch - “Warm up and cool down” should be about 5 minutes of walking at a slower pace.
 Stretch your legs and upper body post-walk to keep muscles flexible.

 - Use good form - Power walkers should walk holding their backs straight, looking straight ahead (not down) and hold their abs and butt tight (increases the workout).
 For added calorie burn, hold arms bent at the elbow and swing your fists.

 - Set your pace right - The key to walking for exercise is the word “power” – this means you aren’t walking at a slow window shopping stroll; instead you are moving at an athletic gait and pace.
 Brisk walking is typically considered 3 to 5 mph (miles per hour), and power walking at 5 mph or higher.
 If you are just starting out, you can set your pace lower and build up to a faster pace.
 There are many online pace calculators that can help you convert miles and time into your pace, or if you have a GPS enabled phone, there are apps that can also track it – check out MapMyWalk.

 - Set a frequent schedule - This will vary based on how you are using power walking.
 If walking is to be your main form of exercise, research shows that you need to power walk 30 minutes, six times a week.
 If you are mixing power walking in with other forms of exercise, then the frequency will be less, depending on what else you are doing.
 The key is that you are getting 30 mins of exercise most days of the week.

 Maximizing Your Weight Loss Benefits from Power Walking:

-Overtime, your body gets used to specific exercise routines and/or routes which results in burning less calories.
+Over time, your body gets used to specific exercise routines and/or routes which results in burning fewer calories.
 So, to maximize the exercise and weight loss benefits of power walking you should:

 - Mix up your pace - Staying within the ranges of moderate to power walking, slow down and increase speed for a few minutes within your routine.